chen42/slides/antiviral.md

 * Drug selectivity:
 	* The <span id="yb">virus in infected cells activates the drug to an active form</span>
-		* Uninfected cell does not activate drug.
+		* Uninfected cells do not activate these drugs.
 	* Preferential affinity of acyclovir triphosphate for viral DNA polymerase rather than cellular enzyme.
 * Resistance:
 	* Altered viral thymidine kinase substrate specificity